zhr1201/Multi-channel-speech-extraction-using-DNN/README.md

        a trained model.

 ## Some other things
-  There are some little difference betweem the implementation and the paper, eg. the VAD inference loss is not considered and etc.
+  There are some little differences betweem the implementation and the paper, eg. the VAD inference loss is not considered and etc.